ewolff/microservices-recipes/manuscript/04-synchrone-microservices.md

 # Concept: Synchronous Microservices

 Many microservice systems use synchronous communication.
 This chapter shows how synchronous microservices can be implemented with different technologies.

 ## Definition

-The last chapter has already defined synchronous microservices:
+The last chapter already defined synchronous microservices:

 > A microservice is syncronous if it makes a request to other
 > microservices and waits for the result while itself processing requests.

-So, a synchronous order microservice can request customer data from another microservice while processing a request for an order.
+Thus, a synchronous order microservice can request customer data from another microservice while processing a request for an order.

 Many microservice systems use synchronous communication.
 This chapter